amckennafoster/figshare-api-workshop.github.io/docs/workshop/postman-tutorial.md

 ![postman example image - add request](../assets/postman-create-request.jpg)

-You can add a token under 'Authorization'
+You can add a token under 'Authorization'.
+Note that you need to put 'token' in the Header Prefix field below the token field.

 ![postman example image - add token](../assets/postman-add-token.jpg)